noec764/erpnext/docs/dooks/accounts/multi-currency-accounting.md

 In case of multi-company setup, accounting currency of Party must be same for all the companies.

 ### Exchange Rates
-When dealing with multiple currencies, Dooks has the Currency Exchange module for managing exchange rates.
+When dealing with multiple currencies, Dokie has the Currency Exchange module for managing exchange rates.
 It allows you to save the exchange rate quotes you require.

-For foreign currency transactions, Dooks checks Currency Exchange for any matching record.
-If this fails, Dooks will attempt to get the exchange rate quote from [fixer.io](http://fixer.io).
+For foreign currency transactions, Dokie checks Currency Exchange for any matching record.
+If this fails, Dokie will attempt to get the exchange rate quote from [fixer.io](http://fixer.io).
 If this still fails, then the exchange rate will have to be entered manually.

 #### Exchange Rate Selection
-Dooks automatically fetches the latest exchange rate available.
+Dokie automatically fetches the latest exchange rate available.

 ## Transactions